-The types of leave that are recognised in Indonesia are as follows:
+The types of leave that are recognised in Indonesia are as follows.

-- Annual leave employees are entitled to paid annual leave of at least 12 days upon completion of 12 consecutive months of service. - Long leave employees may be provided with paid long leave as stipulated in the employment agreement, company regulation, or collective labour agreement.
+- Annual leave employees are entitled to paid annual leave of at least 12 days upon completion of 12 consecutive months of service. - Long leave employees may be provided with paid long leave, as stipulated in the employment agreement, employee handbook or collective labour agreement.
 Previously, long leave was only given to employees after six years of continuous service.
+However, the

-However, the minimum service period has been removed under the Job Creation Law. - Menstrual leave female employees who are in pain during their menstrual period are entitled to two days of paid menstrual leave, for the first and second day of their menstrual period. - Maternity leave paid maternity leave lasts for one and a half months before delivery and the same duration after delivery, as estimated by an obstetrician or midwife.
-In practice, though, most employers will allow maternity leave to be taken as a single period of three months after delivery.
+- minimum service period has been removed under the Manpower Law. - Menstrual leave female employees who are in pain during their menstrual period are entitled to two days of paid menstrual leave (ie, the first and second day of their menstrual period). - Maternity leave under the Manpower Law, paid maternity leave lasts for one and a half months before delivery, and for the same duration after delivery, as estimated by an obstetrician or midwife.
+In practice, however, most employers will allow maternity leave to be taken as a single period of three months after delivery.
 Maternity leave may be extended if required, as confirmed in a written statement from an obstetrician or midwife either before or just after delivery.

-Paid paternity leave is two days, exclusive of annual leave.

-- Leave following miscarriage female employees who suffer a miscarriage are entitled to one and a half months of paid leave, or a period of leave as recommended in the medical statement issued by the relevant obstetrician or midwife. - Paternity leave male employees are entitled to two days of paid paternity leave in the event that their wife gives birth or experiences a miscarriage. - Prolonged illness employees may leave due to an illness for a long duration, and a physician's certificate should be presented or required whenever possible.
+In addition, under Law No 4 of 2024 on Maternal and Child Welfare During the First 1,000 days of a Child's Life (the "KIA Law"), maternity leave may be extended for another 3 months in special circumstances, although this must be supported by a doctor's certificate. - Leave following miscarriage female employees who suffer a miscarriage are entitled to one and a half months of paid leave, or a period of leave as recommended in the medical statement issued by the relevant obstetrician or midwife. - Paternity leave male employees are entitled to two days of paid paternity leave in the event that their wife gives birth or experiences a miscarriage.
+Under the KIA Law, when the wife gives birth, the leave may be extended by up to 3 additional days, or as agreed. - Prolonged illness employees may leave due to an illness of long duration, and a physician's certificate should be presented or required whenever possible.
 The certificate may be issued by either a private doctor or the employer's doctor.
-In the event of a prolonged illness, the employee is entitled to the payment of wages in the following amount: - (a) first four months: 100% of the wage; - (b) second four months: 75% of the wage; and - (c) third four months: 50% of the wage;
+In the event of a prolonged illness, the employee is entitled to the payment of wages in the following amount: